JaSg89/Data-Balancing/README.md

 This repository contains the code and resources for the article:

 **"Enhancing Machine Learning for Credit Card Fraud Detection Using Mahalanobis-Based Undersampling of Extreme Values"**
-Authors: Jorge Saavedra, Daira Velandia, Cristian Ubal, Eyleen Spencer, Rodrigo Salas
+Authors: Jorge Saavedra-Garrido, Daira Velandia, Cristian Ubal, Eyleen Spencer, Rodrigo Salas

 ## 📌 Description